 For all included articles, one reviewer (E.L-N) extracted studies data into a spreadsheet form and second reviewer (P.S-P) checked randomly 30% of data extracted for accuracy and completeness.
 Variables extracted were: general characteristics of the studies (author, date of publication, country, study design, data collection period), setting (single center, multicenter and population based-study), participant characteristics (age, sex, mean tumor size, thyroid cancer histological types), and pathway of thyroid cancer diagnosis into two categories: incidental and non-incidental diagnosis.
 Incidental pathway including: i) cases when a thyroid nodule harboring thyroid cancer was found during the use of imaging test requested for reasons unrelated to a thyroid nodular disorder or symptoms, or ii) when thyroid cancer was found incidentally in the histological examination of the thyroid gland removed for a benign condition (e.g., goiter, Graves’ disease).
 Non-incidental triggers included cases when a thyroid nodule harboring thyroid cancer was found because a clinician or patient noted an abnormality on physical examination possibly related to the thyroid mass, or patient presented with neck compression symptoms including dysphagia, dysphonia, and neck-pain.
-Additionally, we extracted the type of imaging modality driving the detection of incidental thyroid cancer.
+Additionally, we extracted the type of imaging modality driving the detection of incidental thyroid cancer (Figure 2).

 Risk of bias in individual studies

-Study quality was assessed by two independent reviewers based on the nine-star Newcastle Ottawa Scale (NOS) for cohort-studies(16),(17) and an adapted form of the NOS for cross-sectional studies(18), using three predefined domains, namely: selection of participants (population representativeness), comparability (adjustment for confounders) and ascertainment of outcomes of interests.
+Study quality was assessed by two independent reviewers (E.L-N. and P.S-P.) based on the nine-star Newcastle Ottawa Scale (NOS) for cohort-studies(16),(17) and an adapted form of the NOS for cross-sectional studies(18), using three predefined domains, namely: selection of participants (population representativeness), comparability (adjustment for confounders) and ascertainment of outcomes of interests.
 For both tools, studies that received a score of nine to eight were judged to be at low risk of bias; studies that scored five or seven were considered at moderate risk, and those that scored four or less were considered at high risk of bias.
-Article quality assessment was done independently by 2 authors (E.L-N. and P.S-P.) (Table2).
+(Table A2).

 Statistical analyses